ElementsProject/lightning/doc/contribute-to-core-lightning/coding-style-guidelines.md

 ## Typesafety Is Worth Some Pain

 If code is typesafe, refactoring is as simple as changing a type and compiling to find where to refactor.
-We rely on this, so most places in the code will break if you hand the wrong type, eg
+We rely on this, so most places in the code will break if you hand the wrong type, eg `structeq` and `tal`.
-`type_to_string` and `structeq`.

 The two tools we have to help us are complicated macros in `ccan/typesafe_cb` allow you to create callbacks which must match the type of their argument, rather than using `void *`.
 The other is `ARRAY_SIZE`, a macro which won't compile if you hand it a pointer instead of an actual array.